 Here are some selection targets whose behavior is generally

-consistent with a standard when requested from the CLIPBOARD
+consistent with a standard when requested from the CLIPBOARD,

-, or SECONDARY
+PRIMARY, or SECONDARY selections.

-This target returns data in Adobe System’s “Portable Document Format” format, as a string.
+ADOBE_PORTABLE_DOCUMENT_FORMATThis target returns data in Adobe System’s “Portable Document Format” format, as a string.

-This target returns data in the “PICT” image format used on Macintosh computers, as a string.
+APPLE_PICTThis target returns data in the “PICT” image format used on Macintosh computers, as a string.

-Together, these four targets return integer data necessary to make use of a bitmap image stored on the X server: the pixel value of the bitmap’s background color, the X identifier of the bitmap, the colormap inside which the background and foreground are allocated, and the pixel value of the bitmap’s foreground color.
+BACKGROUNDBITMAPCOLORMAPFOREGROUNDTogether, these four targets return integer data necessary to make use of a bitmap image stored on the X server: the pixel value of the bitmap’s background color, the X identifier of the bitmap, the colormap inside which the background and foreground are allocated, and the pixel value of the bitmap’s foreground color.

-This target returns two unsigned 32-bit integers of type SPAN
+CHARACTER_POSITIONThis target returns two unsigned 32-bit integers of type SPAN

 describing the start and end positions of the selection data in the